-Michael Lovenheim is an Associate Professor in the Department of Policy Analysis and Management, and Industrial and Labor Relations.
+Michael Lovenheim is a Professor of Economics, Policy Analysis and Management, and Industrial and Labor Relations.
 He currently is the Donald C. Opatrny '74 Chair of the Department of Economics.
 His research is in public finance and labor economics, particularly focusing on the economics of education and issues in local taxation and regulation.
-His recent papers consider the role of housing wealth in the college enrollment decision, the effect of teacher incentive pay on student achievement, the effect of early retirement incentives for teachers on academic outcomes, the returns to higher education quality and to different majors, and the impact of product and nutrient specific taxes on consumer purchasing behavior and nutrition.
+His recent research examines the effect of higher education funding on long-run student outcomes, the return to for-profit college enrollment, the return to college majors, the effect of housing wealth on fertility and child health outcomes, the long-run effect of teacher collective bargaining, the incidence of commodity tax complexity, and several questions related to the econonomics of tobacco regulation.
 Lovenheim received his PhD in Economics from the University of Michigan in 2007 and joined PAM in 2009 after two years as a Searle Freedom Trust Post-doctoral Fellow at the Stanford Institute for Economic Policy Research.
 He received a joint appointment in the School of Industrial and Labor Relations and the Economics Department in 2018.

 “The Competitive Effects of Online Education” (With David Deming and Richard Patterson), Forthcoming in Productivity in Higher Education (Caroline Hoxby and Kevin Stange, Eds.).
 Also published as NBER Working Paper No. 22749.

 “Achievement Effects of Individual Performance Incentives in a Teacher Merit Pay Tournament” (with Scott Imberman and Margaret O’Rourke).
 Labour Economics, January 2017, vol. 44: 133-150.
 Also published as NBER Working Paper No. 21598.